 There is no certainty as to the merits of these complaints; however, the fact that the FCC took the step of requesting the President not to sign into law the relevant Act suggests that the FCC at least considers the matter worthy of consideration.
 The court invited submissions from third-party bodies representing German lawyers, government and industry, by 31 December 2017 (later extended to 31 January 2018).

 In terms of the next steps, the court will first decide whether the complaint is admissible, before (and only if it considers the complaint admissible) considering the merits of the complaint.
-At present the court has not made any public pronouncement on this; however, the case has been listed for hearing in the 2018 hearings list, which strongly suggests that the court will hear the matter on its merits (although this may not be during 2018 as the timing of the case list is not always strictly followed).
-There is, of course, also the possibility that the court may refer certain issues to the CJEU, which could delay issues even further.
+At present the court has not made any public pronouncement on this.
+The case was originally included in the 2018 hearings list, which strongly suggested that the court will hear the matter on its merits.
+However, the case was not heard in 2018 and has been listed again to be heard in 2019.
+Such a deferment is not unusual, and indeed there is no guarantee the case will be heard in 2019, although it is prudent to work on the basis that the complaint may be resolved, and German ratification may take place this year.
+At the same time, there is also the possibility that the court may refer certain issues to the CJEU, which could delay issues even further.

 One thing is certain, the complaint will have (and already has had), at the very least, a significant impact on the timing of the UPC Agreement coming into force.

-Even assuming the UK completes the ratification process before the UK leaves the EU on 29 March 2019, concerns remain as to the UK’s continued involvement in relation to both UPs and the UPC when the UK actually leaves the EU.
+Notwithstanding that the UK has completed the ratification process, concerns remain as to the UK's continued involvement in relation to both UPs and the UPC when the UK actually leaves the EU.
 It is clear that, as matters currently stand, only members of the EU can take part in UPs.
-For the UK to remain a part of either or both systems when it leaves the EU, amendments to the underlying legislation and agreements will need to dealt with, possibly as part of the Article 50 ‘Brexit’ negotiations.
+For the UK to remain a part of either or both systems when it leaves the EU, amendments to the underlying legislation and agreements will need to dealt with, possibly as part of the Article 50 'Brexit' negotiations.
 A number of commentators believe that it is legally possible for a non-EU member to remain part of the system.
 However, a key issue will be whether there is the political will in the UK to be part of a system in which EU law has primacy and referrals can be made to the CJEU.
 These difficulties are further compounded by the German FCC complaint, which has brought uncertainty as to when the UPC Agreement might come into force, and, in particular, whether it will now be in force before the UK leaves the EU.

 In terms of future patenting strategies, UPs are likely to be popular, at least for companies that currently seek protection in multiple EPC states, provided that there is confidence in the new UPC system.
 This is because (1) the renewal fees for maintaining UPs will correspond to the total sum of the renewal fees currently paid for the four countries in which EPs are currently most frequently validated (Germany, France, the UK and the Netherlands) and (2) UPs can only be litigated in the UPC.
 Applicants may, however, be put off in the short term by uncertainty regarding how granted UPs will be affected by the UK's departure from the EU.